Electa-Git/PowerModelsACDC.jl/README.md

 Building upon the PowerModels architecture, the code is engineered to decouple problem specifications (e.g. Power Flow, Optimal Power Flow, ...) from the power network formulations (e.g. AC, DC-approximation, SOC-relaxation, ...).

 **Installation**
-The latest stable release of PowerModelACDC can be installed using the Julia package manager with
+The latest stable release of PowerModelsACDC can be installed using the Julia package manager with

 ```julia
 Pkg.add("PowerModelsACDC")